gs0510/gs0510.github.io/about.md

 ---
 layout: page
-title: About me!
+title: Hola!
 permalink: /about/
 ---

+I am Gargi and I am spending 12 weeks starting 18th February at the [Recurse Center](http://recurse.com) in New York City.
+I will be working on writing a data science package in go and exploring systems programming in Rust!
+Here's my work and education history. :)

 ## Education

-##BITS Pilani, Pilani Campus
+## BITS Pilani, Pilani Campus
 B.E.(Hons.)
 Computer Science (2013 - 2017)

 ## Work Experience

-#Bloomberg LP
+# Bloomberg LP
 October 2017 - present

 *   Currently working with the Allocation and Investment management team that works on the lifecycle of a trade.
 *   Rearchitecting legacy system with microservices using C++ and Python.
 *   Helping in adoption of golang inside Bloomberg by contributing to development efforts for Bloomberg's clustered RDBMS.

-#Uber
+# Uber
 July 2017 - September 2017

 *   Worked with the Global Vehicle Solutions team.
 Worked on scaling the backend for Autohawk(Vehicle Management Platform).
 Added features to the frontend for Autocare(Vehicle Repairs Platform).

-#Linux Kernel Foundation
+# Linux Kernel Foundation
 May 2017 - July 2017

 *   Replaced bitmap implementation for Process IDs with IDR API.
 The blog posts can be found [here](https://medium.com/@gargi_sharma).
 The commits can be seen [here.](https://github.com/torvalds/linux/commits?author=gs0510&since=2017-11-01T00:00:00Z&until=2017-11-22T00:00:00Z)

-#Google CodeU
+# Google CodeU
 March 2016 - August 2016

 *   CodeU is a five-month development program for high potential university students to strengthen their skills and prepare them to become successful candidates for future technical opportunities.
 *   Built and presented a wikipedia search engine that had features like multi-threaded web crawler, text suggestion using Lucene, TF/IDF-based heuristics to rank relevant Wiki pages.
 *   Went though a comprehensive technical bootcamp under the guidance of a Google software engineer

-#eBay Inc.
+# eBay Inc.
 May 2016 - July 2016

 *   Worked with the platforms team to build a DevOps dashboard.
 Used Javascript, HTML, CSS to build a Node.js web application.
 *   Also worked on a Trends widget that scraped fashion trends from popular websites like Vogue, Elle, etc. and searched for the corresponding listings on the website.

-#Quant One Technologies(formerly Hedge Capital Quants Advisory, LLC)
+# Quant One Technologies(formerly Hedge Capital Quants Advisory, LLC)
 May 2015 - July 2015

 *   Made a trading strategy that involved identifying Japanese Candlestick patterns for entry into markets, used Average True Range based filters for squaring off positions.